chrfrantz/IG-Parser/README.md

   * In nested statements, only components of the same kind can be logically linked (e.g., `{Cac{ ... } [AND] Cac{ ... }}` will parse; `{Cac{ ... } [AND] Bdir{ ... }}` will not parse).

 ## Deployment

+This section is particularly focused on the setup of IG Parser, not the practical use discussed above.

 * Prerequisites:
   * [Docker](https://docs.docker.com/engine/install/)